NadinSolo/DDPWeek4/README.md

 to select the mass of the diamond in carats using the slider, select the clarity using the radio buttons, check the box.
 At the output, a graph of the dependence of the price of a diamond on the mass in carats and clarity is built.
 This peer assessed assignment has two parts.
 First, you will create a Shiny application and deploy it on Rstudio's servers.
 Second, you will use Slidify or Rstudio Presenter to prepare a reproducible pitch presentation about your application.
+# Location of the application on the site shinyapps.io:  https://nadinesolov3170.shinyapps.io/diamond/

 Instructions:
 Your Shiny Application